Things to Do in Carpinteria: California’s Secret Beach Town

-Carpinteria is on the Central Coast of California, about 11 miles south of Santa Barbara and 85 miles north of Los Angeles.
+Carpinteria is a tiny coastal town on California’s Central Coast, about 11 miles south of Santa Barbara and 85 miles north of Los Angeles.
+It has just 13,000 residents, and it feels like the kind of place people go to leave the hustle behind.

 People looking for a quiet, low-key, more affordable vacation spot might prefer Carpinteria.